npezza93/absorb_api/README.md

 # Available filters for enrollments include status and modifiedSince
 course.enrollments(status: 0, modifiedSince: DateTime.new(2016, 1, 1).to_s)

-# To return a collection of all certificates awarded to a user
+# To return a collection of all certificates awarded in a course
 course.certificates
 # Available filters for certificates include includeExpired, acquiredDate, and expiryDate
 course.certificates(includeExpired: true)